What height to hang your pictures for optimal viewing

 Decorators recommend when hanging a group arrangement to keep heavier pieces to the bottom and to the left.
 That’s because our eyes start on the left.
 If your collation is even, then place your heaviest item in the middle of the arrangement.

 Different objects have different visual weights when it comes to creating balance.
 Size, colour and mass all have an impact on an objects visual weight.
 Larger framed pictures and those with a red, blue or green focus tend to appear heavier than objects that are white, yellow or pink.
-Objects that are more open, such as metal wall sculptures appear lighter than a heavily framed picture that creates a solid mass.
+Objects that are more open, such as

 There are also tricks you can use that affect the overall visual impact of a room, such as making a narrow room appear wider by hanging all artwork at the same level across a room.
 If you have a room with a low ceiling, hanging pieces vertically above each other will give the illusion of height.